The Box in the Back.

 In the last few years, we have had more and more requests for a way to give to the ministry electronically.
 These requests have continued to come in as fewer people use paper checks in the mail or at church.

-With the update of the website, we have decided to add this provision.
-However, as always, we do so with the same encouragement that is etched into the box in the back:
+With the update of the website, we have decided to add this provision for online giving and donations.
+However, as always, we do so with the same encouragement that is etched into the offering box in the back:

 “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.” - 2 Corinthians 9:7.